iturdikulov/notes/programmer.md

 # Programmer (software developer)

-> Person who creates [[computer_program|computer programs]]'s — often for larger
+> Person who creates [[computer_program]]'s — often for larger computer
-> computer software.
-A programmer is someone who writes/creates computer
+> software.
+A programmer is someone who writes/creates computer software or
-> software or applications by providing a specific programming language to the
+> applications by providing a specific programming language to the computer.
-> computer.
-Most programmers have extensive computing and coding experience in
+> Most programmers have extensive computing and coding experience in many
-> many varieties of programming languages and platforms\
+> varieties of programming languages and platforms\
 > — <cite>[Wikipedia](https://en.wikipedia.org/wiki/Programmer)</cite>

 I usually program now in [[Python]].